A Salty Dog: Background and recording

 A Salty Dog was recorded in March 1969.
-The musical tensions between the group and Robin Trower were beginning to show in this album, and although his guitar sound remains integral to most of the tracks, "Crucifiction Lane" (featuring a rare Trower vocal), in retrospect, shows that Trower was already moving in a different direction from the rest of the band.
+The musical tensions between Robin Trower and the rest of the group were beginning to show in this album, and although his guitar sound remains integral to most of the tracks, "Crucifiction Lane" (featuring a rare Trower vocal), in retrospect, shows that Trower was already moving in a different direction from the rest of the band.
 Still, this album is much more musically varied than the two previous albums, with three Fisher vocals and one by Trower.
 Many of the instruments the band used on A Salty Dog had been previously used on albums by the Beatles and the Shadows.

+When Gary Brooker first performed "A Salty Dog" on piano with Keith Reid's lyrics for drummer B. J. Wilson, the room was filled with sunlight shining through the windows.
+Wilson, with a sunbeam on his face, told Brooker he thought "it was the most beautiful song he had ever heard."
+The piano intro riff of the title track is inspired by a train whistle that Brooker heard in Switzerland.

 Release

 A Salty Dog was released in the US in April 1969 by the record label A&M, and June 1969 in the UK by record label Regal Zonophone.
 The title track, backed with "Long Gone Geek", reached number 44 in the UK Singles Chart in 1969 and the album itself number 27 in the Albums Chart.
-In Canada, the album reached #25.
+In Canada, the album reached number 25.

 Reception

-When Gary Brooker first played Keith Reid's lyrics of Salty Dog on the piano for the benefit of B.J.
-Wilson, the room was filled with sunlight shining through the windows.
-Wilson, with a sunbeam on his face, told Brooker he thought "it was the most beautiful song he had ever heard."

 John Mendelson, writing for Rolling Stone, called it "a confusing album.
 At its best it represents the group's greatest success to date with the brand of rock for which the group is known; at its worst it is both surprisingly mediocre and trivial".
-Robert Christgau was more enthusiastic in The Village Voice, giving it an "A+", although he later said the printed grade was "a mistake" and should have probably been a "B+".
+Robert Christgau was more enthusiastic in The Village Voice, giving it an "A+" in the first installment of his "Consumer Guide" column, although he later said the printed grade was "a mistake" and should have probably been a "B+".

 In a retrospective review, Bruce Eder of AllMusic wrote, "This album, the group's third, was where they showed just how far their talents extended across the musical landscape, from blues to R&B to classical rock.
 In contrast to their hastily recorded debut, or its successor, done to stretch their performance and composition range", calling the title track "one of the finest songs ever to come from Procol Harum and one of the best pieces of progressive rock ever heard".